Enterprise Risk Management

 • Serving as an ERM consultant to employees and departments;

-• Ensuring that the ERM program becomes embedded in all business activities; and
+• Ensuring that this ERM framework becomes embedded in all business activities; and

 • Developing and maintaining a risk-aware culture.

-• Applying the ERM program to decisions and business processes;
+• Applying this ERM framework to decisions and business processes;

 • Adhering to industry best practices, USF’s policies, all local, state and federal regulations, and reporting to the Director of Risk Management any inconsistency that may threaten USF’s achievement of its mission or objectives;

-• Ensuring that risks for which they are responsible are monitored and timely reported;
+• Ensuring that risks for which they are responsible are reported timely, monitored, reviewed and approved;

 • Assigning risk owners; and